jackmaden/philosophybreak/src/pages/articles/amor-fati-the-stoics-and-nietzsche-different-takes-on-loving-fate/index.md

 And, once we do so, we’ll see how their conceptions of the provocative idea are actually rather different.

-## What’s the difference between the Stoic and Nietzsche’s conception of amor fati?
+## What’s the difference between the Stoics’ and Nietzsche’s conceptions of _amor fati?_

 <span class="big-letter">W</span>hile the Stoics and Nietzsche may seem aligned on _amor fati_, their agreement is superficial, for they actually interpret a key part of the equation — fate — in diametrically opposed ways.